Estrela Mountain Dog

 Caring Guide

-The Estrela Mountain Dog stands out as one of the healthiest dog breeds in the world, thanks to centuries of natural selection in harsh mountain conditions.
-Their robust constitution and strong immune system reflect their working heritage, where only the fittest survived to reproduce.
+The Estrela Mountain Dog stands out as one of the world's healthier purebreds, thanks to centuries of natural selection in harsh mountain conditions.
+Their robust constitution reflects a working heritage where only the fittest survived.

-With a lifespan of 10-14 years, these dogs face relatively few breed-specific health concerns.
-However, like many large breeds, they can be susceptible to hip and elbow dysplasia - conditions where joints don't develop properly, potentially leading to arthritis.
-Responsible breeding practices and proper nutrition during growth phases significantly reduce these risks.
-Signs to watch for include limping, reluctance to exercise, stiffness, or unusual gait patterns.
+With a lifespan of 10-14 years, they face relatively few breed-specific health concerns.
+However, like many large breeds, they can be susceptible to hip and elbow dysplasia, where joints don't develop properly.
+Reputable ANKC-registered breeders will screen their breeding stock for these conditions, so always ask for health clearances.
+Signs to watch for include limping, stiffness, or an unusual gait.

 Feeding an Estrela Mountain Dog requires understanding their unique characteristics and potential health concerns.
 Despite their impressive size, these dogs are surprisingly moderate eaters, often self-regulating their food intake.
 Some owners report their dogs occasionally refusing food for several days while remaining perfectly healthy and active.